yash6810/Vyapar-AI/docs/Project Brief Munimji - AI-Powered.md

 It sets isBotTyping to true.

-If the message is text: It constructs a payload for the OpenAI Chat Completions API with a detailed system prompt instructing gpt-4o to act as "Munimji" and return a specific JSON object based on the user's intent (CREATE_INVOICE, QUERY_PAYMENTS, etc.).
+If the message is text: It constructs a payload for the Gemini API with a detailed system prompt instructing the model to act as "Munimji" and return a specific JSON object based on the user's intent (CREATE_INVOICE, QUERY_PAYMENTS, etc.).

 If the message is an image: It first converts the image URL to Base64.
-Then, it constructs a payload for the gpt-4o vision model with a system prompt instructing it to analyze the receipt and return a JSON object with vendor, amount, and category.
+Then, it constructs a payload for the Gemini API vision model with a system prompt instructing it to analyze the receipt and return a JSON object with vendor, amount, and category.

-It makes the fetch call to the OpenAI API.
+It makes the fetch call to the Gemini API.

 It parses the JSON response from the AI and updates the messages state with the bot's reply.